Is Hauptwerk Ready for Large Venues?

-It's not lost on me that the subject of Hauptwerk, at least amongst some professional organists, is seen as “taboo," particularly when you make an allusion to using it in a public space.
-Whilst I have utmost respect for them and their views, there really is no need to have a debate about whether or not Hauptwerk “is or isn’t” an organ, or perhaps even more cringe-worthy, "Which is better “Hauptwerk or Allen?"
+It's not lost on me that the subject of Hauptwerk, at least amongst some professional organists, is seen as “taboo," particularly when you make an allusion to using it in a church or other public space.
+Whilst I have utmost respect for these people, and their views, there really is no need to debate whether or not Hauptwerk “is or isn’t” an organ, or engage in the even more cringe-worthy discussion of, "Which is better “Hauptwerk or Allen?"
+Instead, I think it is important to understand that this is an entirely personal preference - something that has far too many variables at play to be boiled down to any simple "right or wrong" answer.
 I so frequently get these kinds of subjective questions - questions that I don't have the ability answer for you.
-People read about the Greenwood UMC Opus 1 installation, email me, and want to know more about it - its limitations, its successes, do I regret it, do I love it, will it work in our church - and inevitably I have to write an essay of an email in response to them, often addressing many of the same questions each time.
-As a result, I felt I should pen this brief expose, pulling back the veil and revealing a few insights and honest takeaways that you might find valuable, should you be considering purchasing or building a Hauptwerk-based VPO for your church or venue.
+People read about the Greenwood UMC Opus 1 installation, email me, and want to know more about it - its limitations, its successes, do I regret it, do I love it, will it work in their church - and inevitably I have to write an essay of an email in response to them, often addressing many of the same questions each time.
+As a result, I felt I should pen this brief exposé, pulling back the veil and revealing a few insights and honest takeaways that you might find valuable, should you be considering purchasing or building a Hauptwerk-based VPO for your church or venue.

 Now, first thing’s first - this is NOT a pipe organ.
-I don’t even try and pretend to make it one.
-I couldn't begin to be so aloof as to not have the utmost respect for true pipe organ builders; their work, their lifetimes worth of skills, the marvelous attention to detail, and the unmatched degree of artistic and scientific merit inherent in the great organ builders past and present.
+Don't try to make it one.
+I couldn't begin to be so dense as to not have the utmost respect for true pipe organ builders; their work, their lifetimes worth of skills and knowledge, the marvelous attention to detail, and the unmatched degree of artistic and scientific merit inherent in the great organ builders past and present.
 I’ve often been told, in regards to Opus 1, “if you put a pipe facade up, no one would even know it’s digital.”
 While I appreciate the sentiment of that compliment - in regards to its tonal qualities - I have no interest in trying to fool anyone.
-It's an illusion, a trick.
+It would be an illusion - a trick.
 To me, it would be dishonest.
-Hauptwerk, like all electronic organs are all, without question, “emulators.”
+Hauptwerk VPOs, like all electronic organs, are without question, “emulators.”
 It’s analogous to a keyboard vs. a grand piano.
 It’s not a fair comparison from the start, no matter how good it may sound.
-Comparing even the nicest electronic keyboards, from the likes of Nord or Roland, to a Fazioli is in no way a fair comparison.
+Comparing even the nicest electronic keyboards, from the likes of Nord or Roland, to a Fazioli F308 or Bösendorfer Imperial is in no way a fair comparison.
 We are attempting to compare two different things.
-Make no mistake, however, as this not to say that one is more superior than the other.
-No. They are simply two different things.
-The tools and features afforded by Hauptwerk (and electronic keyboards for that matter), can often be seen as "gimmicks" rather than useful solutions, arrived at after centuries of technological advancements.
-Hauptwerk is simply an outgrowth of the advancements in organs and technology of the 21st Century.
+Make no mistake, however, as this not to say that one is right and one is wrong.
+No. They are simply two different things, suited for to different applications, with different capabilities.
+The tools and features afforded by Hauptwerk (and all other electronic instruments for that matter), can often be seen as "gimmicks" rather than useful solutions.
+Yet these features and tools have been arrived at after centuries of technological advancements.
+Hauptwerk is merely an outgrowth of the advancements in organs and technology of the 21st Century.

 Where the “value” starts to really manifest itself, at least for us at Greenwood UMC, was in the realization that no matter how badly we may have wanted a pipe organ, of good quality, and of sufficient size, it was not - even in a million years, remotely possible - used, repurposed, newly commissioned - they were just too expensive.
 It wasn't going to be possible.
 The structural modifications needed for the building alone would have far exceeded financial limitations.
 Not to mention also, for us, it would need to call into question a certain matter of ethics.
 Why would a church, in a community with ordinary folks, some of whom are struggling to provide for their families, and in which there is even at least one homeless child or person, find it morally acceptable to spend hundreds of thousands to millions of dollars on a musical instrument?
 Even as an ardent lover of the pipe organ, its history, its place at the heart of the Christian church, and being a true advocate for the instrument, I could not justify the morality of that.
 The congregation of Greenwood UMC truly understood this distinction, and I greatly respect them for it.
 As someone of the ever-elusive Millennial Generation, I can attest that like many people my age, my greatest disdain for churches, generally speaking, is hypocrisy.